 Compost pH Range

-When compost is done and ready for use, it has a pH of between 6-8.
+When compost is done and ready for use, it has a pH of between 6 and 8.
 As it decays, the compost pH changes, meaning that at any point in the process the range will vary.
 The majority of plants thrive in a neutral pH of around 7, but some like it more acidic or alkaline.

 This is where checking the compost pH comes in handy.
 You have the opportunity to fine tune the compost and make it more alkaline or acidic.

 During composting, you may have noticed that the temperature varies.
 Just as temps fluctuate, the pH will waver and not just at certain times, but in different areas of the compost pile.
 This means that when you take a pH of compost you should take it from several different areas of the pile.

 The pH of compost can be measured with a soil test kit following the manufacturer’s instructions or, if your compost is moist but not muddy, you can simply use a pH indicator strip.
 You can also use an electronic soil meter to read the compost pH range.